shamuproject/mavtables/README.md

 * GCC 7+ or Clang 5+ (needed for C++17 support)
 * [CMake](https://cmake.org/)

+__Clang is recommended when contributing to mavtables as it's warnings are more comprehensive.__

 The following packages are only needed for development work:

 * [Artistic Style](http://astyle.sourceforge.net/) (used for